-The European Commission is seeking views from relevant stakeholders, including organisations involved in the delivery of ESF and ESF operations.
+The European Commission is seeking views from relevant stakeholders, including organisations involved in the management and delivery of ESF and ESF operations.

 The purpose of the evaluation is twofold: